mohitkk/ser502-p1/README.md

 SER 502 Project 1

 Team 13

 [Google Drive Folder](https://drive.google.com/drive/#folders/0B_i3EAmidl5Mdmh0Um9TMjJSZW8/0BxymYtgXFNf6WVVzOW9HUmRlbmc/0BxymYtgXFNf6WmlPaFhzSGxvekU)

 Click on http://www.scala-lang.org/download/ .
 You will have 3 options there.
+Choose any  one.

 1. Download and install the binaries.
 Set environment variable and path variable and you      are good to go.